Some days I feel like God is smiling at me. This was one of those days.

 Mary headed home to PA.
 Lisa and I met for lunch today.
 We chatted like old friends.
 She showed me some of her drawings.
 Good Lord!
 The lady has talent.
 Sometimes she feels like the Holy spirit is directing her pencil.
 She showed me the piece of art she drew for Mary.
 She is holding her son up as a young boy, face to face and smiling.
 Dragon flies are woven into the drawing.
 She’s a tenderhearted artist who truly captures the love in her subjects.

-This drawing is on the book cover of Toward Mutual Recognition by Marie T. Hoffman- Psychoanalysis and the Christian Narrative.”
+Below is one of Lisa’s sketches It’s on the book cover of Toward Mutual Recognition by Marie T. Hoffman- Psychoanalysis and the Christian Narrative.”
 The shadow between the couple is the Holy Spirit.

 I know I am a blessed woman.
 I think every contributor in Angel Bumps is equally blessed.
 To be able to share our stories to help people who have lost someone is the one of the greatest gifts we can offer.